hakobtam/installation_scripts/README.md

 # installation_scripts

-Scripts to set up a new virtual machine and install packages like CUDA, cuDNN, opencv, etc.
+Scripts to set up a new virtual machine and install packages like CUDA, cuDNN, opencv, tensorflow, etc.

 Run these commands in bash shell:
 ```